 This work is overseen by the AVMA's team of economists and the Veterinary Economics Strategy Committee.
 Together, they monitor economic developments in the profession and craft tools and materials to deliver information that improves business knowledge, acumen, and financial success across the profession.

 Education and CE

 AVMA’s economists educate veterinarians and others in the profession through a wide range of CE offerings.
 These include our annual AVMA Economic Summit, webinars, and presentations offered across the profession.

-The yearly AVMA Economic Summit drives thought leadership on the economic challenges and opportunities confronting the veterinary profession, and provides context and data that help attendees make better and more informed decisions.
+The yearly AVMA Business and Economic Forum provides context and data that help attendees make informed decisions and drives thought leadership on the economic challenges and opportunities confronting the veterinary profession.

-AVMA’s economic and market reports are the premier source of complete and unbiased financial and market information for the veterinary profession.
-AVMA research and analysis is insightful, data-driven, and relevant to the veterinary profession.
-Regular economic research reports include the Pet Ownership and Demographics Sourcebook and annual Economic State of the Profession report.
-AVMA’s economists also work with state and specialty VMAs to provide research and analysis on specific sectors of the profession.
+AVMA’s economic and market reports are the premier source of complete and unbiased financial and market information for our profession.
+AVMA research and analysis is insightful, data-driven, and relevant to veterinary medicine.
+Key economic reports include the annual Pet Ownership and Demographics Sourcebook and Economic State of the Profession.
+AVMA’s economists also work with state and specialty veterinary associations to provide research and analysis on specific sectors of the profession.

 Economic research in JAVMA

 Estimating financial return on a veterinary education

 Price elasticity of demand